Foundation For Hair Restoration Jeffrey Epstein, MD, FACS | Miami

 Hair Transplant Cost

 The cost of a hair transplant for women depends on a few factors, including the size of the treatment area and the technique used.
-The cost can range from a few thousand to more than $10,000.
+The price of a transplant in Miami can range from a few thousand to more than $10,000.
 Since it’s considered a cosmetic treatment, it’s not often covered by insurance.

 Recovery Timeline and What to Expect After